vekatze/socket-nt/readme.md

     address: &text,
     backlog: c-int, // the second argument of listen(2)
     threads: int, // the number of worker threads
-    interpreter: (socket-address, text) -> text, // how to interpret requests )
+    interpreter: (socket-address, descriptor) -> text, // how to interpret requests )
 }